ravinduu/secret-message/README.md

 secret-message/lib/ | Contains all the Libraries
 secret-message/src/main/java/ | Contains all the Source Codes secret-message/src/test/java/ | Contains all the Test Cases

+# How to use
+Download the secretMessage.jre file and double click on it.

+# Interface